blog

 If you really want to embrace the true meaning of “vacation,” let others do the hard work for you!
 Ask our front desk staff for recommendations on where to eat in Myrtle Beach in the winter.
 If you’re here for the holidays, check out some of these local restaurants offering Christmas Day menus:

 Treat yourself to a holiday meal on Christmas Eve or Christmas Day at Ruth’s Chris.
 This steak house has spectacular views of the Intracoastal Waterway to create an unforgettable dining experience.
 The Christmas menu features starters, sides, and dessert to accompany a beef tenderloin.
 Have it in-house or take it as a carry-out feast you can enjoy in your suite.
-Place your to-go order by December 21st.

 Location: 8211 Marina Pkwy, Grande Dunes Boulevard, Myrtle Beach, SC

-Expect your winter getaway in Myrtle Beach to hover around 60°F each day and stay above 40°F in the evenings—perfect for walking through holiday markets and watching parades.
+Expect your winter getaway in Myrtle Beach to hover around 60°F each day and stay above 40°F in the evenings — perfect for walking through holiday markets and watching parades.
 There are only six days with rain on average, so count on spending time outside enjoying many holiday activities.

 Winter in Myrtle Beach boasts fewer crowds and tons of fun winter activities.
 Spend time enjoying holiday celebrations, golfing, shopping, noshing on delectable dining, and experiencing plenty of kid-friendly attractions when you visit Myrtle Beach in December.